Variational Dirac-Coulomb explicitly correlated computations for atoms and molecules: Positive-energy projection

 If we use a non-separable (explicitly correlated) basis, we also need to consider the behaviour of two non-interacting particles (Fig.~\ref{fig:H2CCR}b).
 In such a basis, we can compute only the two-electron states (of the non-interacting system).
 The non-interacting, two-electron energy is the sum of the one-electron energies, but the one-electron energies are not obtained explicitly in the computation.
 Due to the presence of the continuum both in the positronic and in the electronic parts, the two-electron energy spectrum covers the entire real axis (green, solid line in Fig.~\ref{fig:H2CCR}b).
 Then, we consider the effect of the complex scaling.
 For `any' finite $\theta$ angle, three branches appear in the complex plane depending on the sign of the one-particle contributions to the (non-interacting) two-particle energy.
 According to the different branches in the complex energy plane, the electron-electron (positive-energy), electron-positron (also called Brown--Ravenhall, BR), and positron-positron states can be identified \cite{pestkaComplexCoordinateRotation2007,bylickiRelativisticHylleraasConfigurationinteraction2008}.

-In the final step, the Hamilton matrix for the system with interactions is constructed for the $\theta$ value for which the positive-energy states were identified and the positive-energy projection can be carried out.
-Then, the `no-pair' energies are obtained by diagonalization of the projected matrix.
+In the next step, the Hamiltonian matrix for the system with interactions is constructed for the $\theta$ value for which the positive-energy states had been identified and the positive-energy projection can be carried out.
+In the last step, the `no-pair' energies are obtained by diagonalization of the projected matrix.